code34/oo_inventory.altis/README.txt

 	along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 	*/

-	Create a dynamic camer in a windows box / or textured object
+	Create an inventory object to load/save unit inventory

 	Usage:
 		put the "oo_inventory.sqf" and the "oop.h" files in your mission directory